Econ 101 - Microeconomics » Fall 2022 » Supply and Demand Chapter 3 Quiz

 Which of the following would be most likely to cause an outward shift of the demand curve for electricity?

-a decrease in the price of electricity
+A. an increase in the price of air conditioners

-an increase in the price of heating oil
+C. an increase in the price of heating oil

-a decrease in the price of natural gas
+D. a decrease in the price of natural gas

 Question #4